SadeqSoltani/hotel-booking-analysis/README.md

 This directly addresses the strongest predictor in the ML model without deterring low-risk short-horizon bookings that are unlikely to cancel anyway.

-**Priority 3 — Special Request Engagement at Booking**
+**Priority 3 : Special Request Engagement at Booking**

 Guests with zero special requests cancel at 47.7%.
-A targeted follow-up sequence asking guests about room preferences, dietary requirements, and transportation — sent within 24 hours of booking — converts passive reservations into committed stays.
+A targeted follow-up sequence asking guests about room preferences, dietary requirements, and transportation, sent within 24 hours of booking  converts passive reservations into committed stays.
 Low cost, high impact, and immediately deployable.

-**Priority 4 — International Market Diversification**
+**Priority 4 : International Market Diversification**

 Reducing Portugal dependency from 41% to 35% by investing in targeted marketing toward Germany (16.71% cancellation, $104 ADR), France (18.57%, $110), USA (23.9%, $119), and Switzerland (24.7%, $117) would improve revenue quality across both metrics simultaneously.
-These markets combine premium rates with reliable behaviour — the ideal guest profile that currently represents less than 20% of total bookings.
+These markets combine premium rates with reliable behaviour, the ideal guest profile that currently represents less than 20% of total bookings.

-**Priority 5 — Resort Hotel Off-Season Revenue Strategy**
+**Priority 5 : Resort Hotel Off-Season Revenue Strategy**

 Resort Hotel Winter ADR of $57 versus Summer $186 creates a 170% seasonal swing and a dangerous cash flow vulnerability.
 Develop conference packages, wellness retreats, and shoulder-season promotions targeting the corporate segment to raise Winter ADR toward $80+.
 The goal is not to match summer revenue, but to reduce the risk of a business that currently generates 45% of its annual revenue in a single season.